What Our Occupational Therapists Do

 In the event the property is not owned by the participant or the participant’s representative, our team will liaise with property management to discuss the approval of the modifications.

 If you have an enquiry regarding assistance with home modifications, it is helpful to let us know information about the property type and who owns the property.
 This information will help us determine what legislation may apply to the property and respective home modifications.

-Community Therapy is registered NDIS provider and accepts new referrals for NDIS participants that have an agency managed plan, self managed plan or have their plan managed.
+If you are seeking healthcare for an NDIS participant, please note that Community Therapy is registered NDIS provider and accepts new referrals for NDIS participants that have an agency managed plan, self-managed plan or have their plan managed.

 The first stage of the process is understanding a NDIS participant’s current situation and how our OTs can assist.
 Commonly we are contacted regarding equipment, in this event, it would be helpful to have the following information available:

 - NDIS number, budget, goals and purpose of engaging Community Therapy

 - Equipment and/or modifications the participant already owns or hires

 - Equipment and/or modifications the participant is looking to obtain